innoq/anonymous_inmail/README.md

   (If you don't trust that, use a coffee shop WiFi, some friend's computer, an internet cafe, or [Tor](https://www.torproject.org/)).

-* To guard against spoofing by admins, we do not log the text submitted, and also that text is encrypted towards the recipients' S/MIME keys.
+* To guard against spoofing by admins or man-in-the-middle, we do not log the text submitted, and also that text is encrypted towards the recipients' S/MIME keys.
+For the same reason, the subject-line is fixed (as that's S/MIME unencrypted in S/MIME-mails), rather than set-able by the user.

-* However, we don't do HTTPS ourselves (maybe some time we will, for the time now, it's only a convenience that we don't).
+* However, we don't do HTTPS ourselves (maybe some time we will).
 We leave that to a reverse proxy in front of us.
 So when transiting the last yard of network, your data is unencrypted.

 ## Prerequisites (installation)